-Riyadh is one of the best instrumental cities in Saudi Arabia having the top most beautiful parks of Riyadh.
+Riyadh is one of the best instrumental cities in Saudi Arabia, having the top most beautiful parks.
 It is essentially the political and administrative center of the Saudi state.

-Hence, it is also one of the most densely populated cities, which is now a little over seven million.
+Hence, it is also one of the most densely populated cities, now a little over seven million.

-Life in Riyadh is busy like all other metropolitan cities in the world.
+Life in Riyadh is busy, like all other metropolitan cities worldwide.
 There is little time, if any, to relax and have fun.
 Even so, this city has some of the most magnificent sites anywhere in the world.

 It is primarily known for its vast and beautiful parks that are present almost everywhere.
 From ex-pats to natives, everyone loves a good garden.

-In this article, we have taken it on ourselves to bring you some of the best parks in Riyadh, assuring your next family hangout is going to be more interesting!
+In this article, we have taken it upon ourselves to bring you some of the best parks in Riyadh, assuring your next family hangout is going to be more interesting!

 List Of Top Parks In Riyadh That You Must Visit